karlospn/mytechramblings-site-source-code/content/posts/deploying-a-signalr-core-app-on-aws.md

 }
 ```

 - Create a new "Location" configuration on the "server" section.
-Here's an example:
+Like this one:

 ```javascript
 location / {